PabloThePmX/PabloThePmX/README.md

 * I kinda want to learn a "not that common" REAL WORLD language, like Finnish, Russian, Japanese or Korean.

 ## Contact ✉
-* You call e-mail me at pablosarturi1@gmail.com.
+* You can e-mail me at pablosarturi1@gmail.com.